The Barn Theatre,

 "No obstruction whether permanent or temporary should be allowed in any exit doors, exit ways whether corridors or staircases, external passageways, gangways, foyers, lobbies or entrance halls.
 Persons seeking admission shall not be allowed to form queues which obstruct such exit doors".

-Police officers, fire officers and authorised persons of the Licensing Authority shall be allowed access at all times to the premises.
+Police officers, fire officers, members of the Surrey County Council Safeguarding team and authorised persons of the Licensing Authority shall be allowed access at all times to the premises.

 Please note that fire officer visits are likely to include flame tests on scenery, fabrics and the like in use upon the stage.

-Any outbreak of fire however slight must be reported to the Company Office who will inform the Licensing Authority immediately.
+Any outbreak of fire however slight must be reported to the Theatre Manager who will inform the Licensing Authority immediately.

 The noise level of any music including electronically amplified music should not exceed 90 decibels (scale A) when expressed as an 8 hour Laeq and/or a peak sound pressure of 200 pascals (140 decibels) at the centre of the auditorium.
 A sound meter is available in the sound box for checking noise levels and the Nominated Representative must ensure that the maximum output is not exceeded.